riboflavin/test-framer-sync/integrate/how-to-record-an-all-hands-call.md

 description: A comprehensive guide to recording all-hands meetings effectively, covering preparation, tools, process, and best practices to ensure your recordings are accessible and useful for your entire team.
 ---

-How to record an all-hands call
+# How to record an all-hands call

-## Summary

 This guide explains how to record all-hands meetings effectively.
 It covers why recording matters, necessary preparation steps, tool selection, recording process, and best practices.
 Recording all-hands calls creates a reference for absent team members, documents important decisions, helps new hires, and allows participants to focus on the meeting rather than note-taking.
 The article provides practical advice for before, during, and after recording to ensure your all-hands recordings are useful and accessible.